 The College leases a building in Greenwood, Mississippi.
-The lease expense for the year was \$122,822.
-The current lease agreement, which became effective on July 1, 2014, has been extended for an additional year with a termination date of June 30, 2023.
-Since the lease term is less than one year, a lease asset and a lease liability is not required to be reported under GASB Statement 87.
-The remaining payments under the lease are shown below.
+The total lease expense for the year was \$178,440.
+The College had a previous lease agreement, which became effective on July 1, 2014, and was extended in the 2021/2022 fiscal year for an additional year with a termination date of June 30, 2023.
+Monthly payments for that lease were \$11,370.
+However, near the end of the current one-year extension of the lease, the College began to look for an alternative location to lease at a lower rate.
+As a result, the lessor allowed the College to enter into a new month-to-month lease agreement until the alternative location was identified.
+The current lease agreement was entered into on April 25, 2023, at a cost of \$6,000 per month beginning in July 1, 2023 until submission of a 30-day notice by either party.
+Since the new lease term is expected to be less than one year, a lease asset and a lease liability is not required to be reported under GASB Statement 87.